 In our ignorance of the role of life in maintaining a stable climatic environment and of the importance of biodiversity in the oceans and on land, we cannot see that a new mass species’ extinction is upon us (the last was 70 million years ago ‒ the dinosaurs).

 I believe that this was initiated through our ignorance of sustainable ecology, and is being perpetuated by our appalling land use practices and damaging self-serving technologies.
-Viktor Schauberger warned that our interfering with water’s natural rhythms would bring world ecological disaster.
+In 1979, discovering “Living Water”, my focus became Viktor Schauberger’s research.
+He warned that our interfering with water’s natural rhythms would bring world ecological disaster.
 (Schauberger’s Vision)

 Humanity faces its own nemesis through the plunder of the Earth’s fossil fuel resources which has produced a six-fold increase in the world’s population and which is now bringing accelerating climate change (mostly human induced), which will severely limit our ability to grow sufficient food.